jonkingseestheworld/Music_Match_Maker/README.md

 ### Acknowledgement/Reference:
 There are different song recommendation algorithms available out there and I think this one by <a href="https://github.com/isacmlee/song-recommender">isaclee</a> is really well thought and easily extendable.
-My analysis here expands on his work.
-Remember to also check out <a href="https://github.com/isacmlee/song-recommender">isaclee</a>'s repo - he has also created a script that enables automation of playlist creation (converting .csv song list into a Spotify playlist).
+Remember to also check out <a href="https://github.com/isacmlee/song-recommender">isaclee</a>'s repo.
+My analysis here has extended based on his work.
+I trained a wider range of models as an initial exploratory attempt at the beginning (before filtering out models with very low performance).
+Also, I have written another notebook for a more in-depth [exploration of the 'song attributes' data set](https://github.com/jonkingseestheworld/Music_Match_Maker/blob/master/EDA_Song_Attributes.ipynb), for example examining how different song features varied across years.